In Car Park 4, off Somerset Road inside Gate 20.

 There are 13 Official Suppliers to The Championships.

 Taxi sharing is encouraged during peak periods.
-A bus shuttle service runs to Southfields and Wimbledon stations.
+A bus shuttle service runs to and from Wimbledon station.

 Located inside the Grounds:

 - In the No.1 Court stadium and outside the Grounds near Gate 9 and in Marryat Road.

 The large screen TV is located at the foot of Aorangi Terrace (the Hill).

 During the Finals weekend, the Centre Court matches may also be shown on screens in No.2 and No.3 Courts.

 This year we are celebrating 60 years since the introduction of Ticket Resale.
 Since its inception in 1954, it has raised £1.75 million for charity.

 Subject to availability, returned Show Court tickets can be purchased daily not before 3pm, from the Ticket Resale kiosk north of Court 18 near the top of St Mary’s Walk.
 Visitors who are unable to visit the Ticket Resale kiosk due to its location should speak to any Honorary Steward.